shahramk/newrelic_generic_logreader_extension/README.md

 ##Requirements

 *    A New Relic account.
-If you are not already a New Relic user, you can signup for a free account at http://newrelic.com
+If you are not already a New Relic user, you can signup for a free account at http://newrelic.com.
-*    Obtain the New Relic Generic Log Reader plugin
+*    Obtain the New Relic Generic Log Reader plugin..
 *    A log file containing name/value pairs, separated by a separator character.
 *    A configured Java Runtime (JRE) environment Version 1.7.
 *    Network access to New Relic